AnBera/BoggleGame/README.md

 # Boggle Game

-A simple Boggle game where users can select the 8 adjecent letters of a board and consturct a word.
-The words are then validated againt a dictionary.
+A simple Boggle game where users can enter a word or select the 8 adjecent letters of the board to consturct a word.
+The words are then validated againt the board and dictionary.

 ## Assumptions and Development